aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

     //added endpoint routing
     app.UseEndpointRouting();

-    //middleware belwo will have access to the Endpoint
+    //middleware below will have access to the Endpoint

     app.UseHttpsRedirection();